 Some children eat more quickly than others and have a hard time being patient when they have finished.
-Once they have waited in their seats for at least 10 minutes, they can ask for permission to get up from the table and do something else that does not distract children who are still eating.
+Although the ideal time to eat is 20 minutes, you can give these students permission to leave the table before others and do something else that does not distract students who are still eating.
 If you have the space and materials, set up a space where children can read or play board games.